How Location-Based Technology Can Keep Fans Coming Back to the Stadium

 What the sport industry needs, as far as channeling fans to stadium seats goes, is not the formation of yet another league or some kind of marketing gimmick, but the intelligent application of LBS technology to improve the actual fan experience.

-Location-Based Services Can Attract and Engage Fans
+Location-Based Technology Can Attract and Engage Fans

 A sports fan who is dedicated enough to travel to see a game in person is exactly the kind of customer a stadium needs to nurture and retain.
 Equally, someone who is visiting a sports venue for the first time should be made to feel sufficiently at home so that they want to come back.